nathan-fiscaletti/invision-community-vagrant/README.md

 5. Open the `Vagrantfile` and configure the `EXPOSE_PORT` property to your liking.
 This will be the port that the software will listen on on your local machine.
 6. Run `vagrant up` and wait for the process to complete.
 You will be presented with some instructions once it has completed.
 7. You can now work on your code within the `ips` directory, while using the software through the URL provided by the `vagrant up` command.

+## Notes

+* Make sure that when the software asks you for your license key that you append `-TESTINSTALL` to the end of the license key.
+This will allow you to have multiple installations with the `localhost` hostname.